Service & Contact

 Do you have a healthcare invoice that you want us to reimburse?
 You can do so simply and securely online via Mijn VGZ (in Dutch) or the VGZ Zorg app (VGZ Care app in English).

 In order to provide you with the best possible service, we have listed frequently asked questions below.
 You can also download different forms (see below).
 If your question is not listed hereunder, please contact us (see below).

 What is my reimbursement for physiotherapy?

 Physiotherapy for chronic conditions.
-The first twenty treatments will not be reimbursed, unless you have additional coverage for these.
 If your condition is included on the Borst list of chronic conditions, your basic health insurance will provide cover starting with the 21st treatment onwards.
+The first twenty treatments will not be reimbursed, unless you have supplementary coverage for these treatments.

 Physiotherapy for acute conditions.
 Basic health insurance does not cover physiotherapy for an acute condition.
-Your supplementary insurance covers treatment for acute conditions.For a comprehensive overview, please consult VGZ supplementary conditions.
+Your supplementary insurance does cover treatment for acute conditions.For a comprehensive overview, please consult VGZ supplementary conditions.

 What is my reimbursement for eyeglasses and contact lenses?

 Reimbursement is only granted for exceptional cases.